CICE-Consortium/Icepack/doc/source/user_guide/ug_case_settings.rst

 .. _tabsettings:

-Table of icepack settings
+Table of Icepack Settings
 --------------------------

 The **icepack.settings** file is reasonably well self documented.
 Several of the variables defined in the file are not used in Icepack.
 They exist to support the CICE model.

-.. csv-table:: Table 7
+.. csv-table:: *Icepack settings*
    :header: "variable", "options/format", "description", "recommended value"
    :widths: 15, 15, 25, 20